Northern pike (Esox lucius)

 The largest proportion of northern pike in the Pend Oreille River is in Box Canyon Reservoir, but they also live in Boundary Reservoir, just north of Box Canyon Dam on the Pend Oreille River.
 Anglers have also reported catching pike in the Columbia River north of the confluence with the Pend Oreille River, in Canada, downstream near Northport, Washington, and just upstream and downstream of Kettle Falls.
 They also live in the Spokane River from Lake Couer d’Alene in Idaho downstream to Long Lake in Spokane County.

-Northern pike have also been illegally introduced in Lake Washington in King County and Carefree Lake on western San Juan Island.
+Northern pike have also been illegally introduced in Lake Washington in King County and Carefree Lake on San Juan Island.
 Northern pike are a prohibited species everywhere they exist in Washington.
+It is illegal to retain or transport live pike in our state.

 Regulations